Trying to prevent heart disease by lowering cholesterol is like trying to prevent obesity by cutting out lettuce.

 And it's not just theoretical: a large 2011 study in the American Heart Journal found that the lower the level of vitamin C in the blood, the higher the risk for heart failure.6 Take 1,000 to 2,000 mg a day.

-This extract from the Indian spice turmeric has multiple benefits, not the least of which is that it's highly anti-inflammatory.
-Scientific research has demonstrated its anti-inflammatory, anti-oxidant, anti-thrombotic, and cardiovascular protective effects.7 It also reduces oxidized LDL cholesterol.8
+This extract from the Indian spice turmeric has multiple benefits.
+Scientific research has demonstrated its antioxidant and cardiovascular protective effects.7

-Resveratrol is the ingredient in red wine that's best known for its "anti-aging" activity.
-It helps protect the arteries, improves their elasticity, inhibits blood clots, and lowers both oxidized LDL and blood pressure.9 Not a bad resume!
+Resveratrol is the much-discussed health-boosting ingredient in red wine.
+It helps protect the arteries and improves their elasticity, among numerous other benefits.8 Not a bad resume!

-It's both a strong anti-oxidant and a strong anti-inflammatory, inhibiting a number of inflammatory enzymes that can contribute to heart disease.
-It also inhibits the ability of certain molecules to stick to the walls of the artery, where they can take up residence and contribute to inflammation.10
+You've probably heard that it's a strong antioxidant.
+It also inhibits the ability of certain molecules to stick to the walls of the artery, where they can take up residence and contribute to inflammation.9

-The recommended dose is 200 mg a day of trans-resveratrol, the active component of resveratrol.
+The recommended dose is 200 milligrams a day of trans-resveratrol, the active component of resveratrol.
 Read labels carefully; many won't tell you how much resveratrol is of the trans variety.

 Plant chemicals in cocoa known as flavanols help the body synthesize the compound nitric oxide, which is critical for healthy blood flow and healthy blood pressure.
 Nitric oxide improves platelet function, meaning it makes your blood less sticky.
 It also makes the lining of the arteries less attractive for white blood cells to attach to and stick around.